Tayeb-Ahmed-TAS/CPP/Introduction of C++/Class & Object/README.md

   - It is always public.

-  - It does not have any return value.
+  - It has no return type not even void.

+  - It is automatically called whenever an object is created.